Ratzifutzi/game-portfolio/README.md

 # Game Portfolio for SAE
 ### Intro
 This Repo contains some of the projects I started back in 2017.
 Most of these projects were created on the digital platform [ROBLOX](https://create.roblox.com/).
-Many of the projects don't reflect the way how I code anymore, due to their old age. **Please check out the README contained in every project for more information.** The assets folder is not important, it only contains some images used in the README files. **I wont show the codebase for most projects before 2020**, due to limited file size on GitHub. **If there is an IMPORTANT.md file, please read all of them.
+Many of the projects don't reflect the way how I code anymore, due to their old age. **Please check out the README contained in every project for more information.** The assets folder is not important, it only contains some images used in the README files. **I will not show the codebase for most projects before 2020**, due to limited file size on GitHub. **If there is an IMPORTANT.md file, please read all of them.
 They may look the same but can be different.**

 ### Projects